 Shepton Mallet in Somerset is a market town that has reinvented itself and managed to turn itself around.
 It is now a town that is so worth a visit.

 The pedestrianised High Street is full of interesting independent shops.
-When you see a large reptile shop in the old Woolworths , a Fairy Godmother shop in the old Petshop and a Mexican restaurant in the traditional pub you know that this is not an ordinary High Street.
+When you see a bank converted to a Art Cafe full of art made from their Rubbish Art Project , a Fairy Godmother shop in the old Petshop, and an Italian restaurant in the traditional pub you know that this is not an ordinary High Street.

 Building a Retail Park at the top of a High Street is never good news for independent shops.

 When a large Tesco Retail Park was built at the top of the town, it spelled the end for many of the shops who could not compete with the giants.

 Long gone are the butchers, the greengrocers and there is one single bank left standing in Shepton Mallet.

 The High Street was so quiet that a major film company used it as a location for a zombie film starring Corey Feldman and Edward Furlong called The Zombie King